lildevilx/openipc-firmware/README.md

     Press setup button and you should hear a Chinese voice prompt if successful.

 6. Reboot camera and reinsert SDcard after boot
+7. Repeat step 6
-7. Run openipscan.sh and find the IP address of your new OpenIP Camera.
+8. Run openipscan.sh and find the IP address of your new OpenIP Camera.
+Note: MAC address will be changed to c0:6d:1a*
-8. Proceed to the status web page and apply the hacks. http://ipaddresshere/cgi-bin/status
+9. Proceed to the status web page and apply the hacks. http://ipaddresshere/cgi-bin/status *NOTE: of you get a 404 error with a flashing blue led, Remove the sdcard and reinsert it.
+Shortly after thst the camera will go "click click" again.
+Proceed to the link now*

 Congratulations!
 Welcome to OpenIPC.